bbrowning/crc-operator/README.md

-# CodeReady Containers (CRC) Operator
+# Experimental CodeReady Containers (CRC) Operator

-The high level goal of this operator is to let users login to a shared OpenShift 4 cluster, click a button, and get their own private OpenShift 4 cluster sandbox with full admin access in 5 minutes or less.
+This is an unofficial, experimental operator with the high level goal of this operator is to let users login to a shared OpenShift 4 cluster, click a button, and get their own private OpenShift 4 cluster sandbox with full admin access in 5 minutes or less.

 It does this by using [CodeReady Containers (CRC)](https://developers.redhat.com/products/codeready-containers)